-1) In the event a region director cannot fulfill his/her term, the 1st assistant becomes the acting region director until the next scheduled election; if he is unable to do so, the next assistant in line becomes director.

-2) If there is no assistant available, the executive director will appoint an acting director, after consulting with the county representatives for that region.

-3) If the region director cannot attend a state, region, or county meeting, it is the assistant's responsibility to attend.

-4) The assistant is responsible for the safety report.
+- In the event a region director cannot fulfill his/her term, the 1st assistant becomes region director until the next scheduled election; if he/she is unable to do so, the next assistant in line becomes director. - 2) If there is no assistant available, the executive director will appoint a region director, after consulting with the county representatives for that region. - If the region director cannot attend a state, region, or county meeting, it is the assistant's responsibility to attend. - 4) If the region has no LINC representative, it is the responsibility of the assistant to fulfill the position. - Must meet all eligibility requirements of being a region director.